FanaticPythoner/pyMagicBytes/README.md

 # pyMagicBytes
 This tool is basically a Database of 780+ Magic Bytes (Files Signatures) with a 4 lines python wraper to find the type of any file you trow at it.

 I wrote this tool for Hacking Competition purpose.
 However, you can use it for whatever you want.
 Feel free to tell me if any Magic Bytes in the "database" is wrong.
+You can update the dabase you have locally on your machine with a simple argument.
+Details below.

 ### Language: ###